 The Different Forms of Ginger

 Ginger is available in six forms: fresh, dried, candied, ground, pickled, and preserved.
 Most commonly, it is consumed raw or in powdered form.
 In addition to being bought as a knob of fresh ginger, you can also buy it as a capsule for oral consumption.
 As mentioned, you can use ginger in cooking or it can be brewed as a tea or made into a syrup to flavor cold drinks.
 Less commonly, it can be applied directly to inflamed areas as a cream or oil.

 Fresh and Candied Ginger

-In its most potent form, fresh ginger is best in tea, smoothie, or juice.
+In its most potent form, fresh ginger is best in tea, smoothies, or juice.
 Fresh ginger requires minimal prep.
 A quick peel and chop are all you need.
 You can freeze fresh ginger root as well.
 Candied ginger is absolutely delicious, which essentially refers to ginger that is cooked in sweet syrup and rolled in sugar.
 Ginger-flavored candies are shelf-stable and are the perfect treat after lunch or dinner.

-Our Favorite Ginger Recipes:
+Our Favorite Ginger Recipes

 When it comes to cooking or baking with ginger, a little goes a long way.
 Because fresh ginger has a pungent and spicy undertone, it elevates both sweet and savory dishes.
-When it comes to sauteing, we like to add some minced ginger at the beginning and more at the end.
+When it comes to sautéing, we like to add some minced ginger at the beginning and more at the end.
 As it cooks down, it mellows in flavor.
 Also, keep in mind that the strength of ginger can vary.
 If you’re sensitive to its flavor, taste some of it before you add it.